-FitchRatings Long-Term Issuer Default Rating a AA the issuer, with no specific project identified as the source of funds.
+FitchRatings Long-Term Issuer Default Rating ^a AA the issuer, with no specific project identified as the source of funds.
 While the City does not have any general obligation debt, certain underlying and implied ratings have been given to the City by the Nationally Recognized Statistical Ratings Organizations.
-Outstanding Debt In April 2017, Fitch upgraded the City's Issuer Default Rating and the rating on the City's non-ad valorem backed (NAV) revenue Public Improvement Revenue Bonds b AA- Pubic Improvement Revenue Bonds (Taxable) b AA- bonds based on the application of Fitch's revised criteria for U.S. tax-supported ratings published in April 2016, which includes a more focused consideration of economic factors and on the City's improved credit fundamentals.
+Outstanding Debt Public Improvement Revenue Bonds ^b AA- Pubic Improvement Revenue Bonds (Taxable) ^b AA- In April 2017, Fitch upgraded the City's Issuer Default Rating and the rating on the City's non-ad valorem backed (NAV) revenue bonds based on the application of Fitch's revised criteria for U.S. tax-supported ratings published in April 2016, which includes a more focused consideration of economic factors and on the City's improved credit fundamentals.
 Rating Outlook Stable The rating reflects the City's moderate long-term liability burden, solid expenditure flexibility, expectations for strong financial performance throughout the economic cycle, and strong revenue growth prospects.
-The City's liquidity has recovered strongly since a Upgraded from 'A+' on March 30, 2017 b Upgraded from 'A' on March 30, 2017 the great recession as the City shquarty has recovered strongly since the great recession as the City has pursued policies intended to bolster financial flexibility by reducing outstanding receivables and re-building general fund cash.
+The City's liquidity has recovered strongly since ^a Upgraded from 'A+' on March 30, 2017 ^b Upgraded from 'A' on March 30, 2017 the great recession as the City has pursued policies intended to bolster financial flexibility by reducing outstanding receivables and re-building general fund cash.
 The tax base also shows signs of a strong recovery, partly driven by construction of a new electrical generating plant.
-Key Rating Drivers
+Key Rating Drivers оо го

-General obligation bonds, are backed by the "full faith and credit" of
+General obligation bonds are backed by the 'full faith and credit' of

 Economic Resource Base - The City benefits from being home to the Port of Palm Beach (port revenue bonds [BBB-/Stable]), which handles substantial cargo shipments along with cruise ship traffic.
 Major employers include companies with a connection to the shipping industry, including Tropical Shipping, food distributor Cheney Brothers, and Pepsi Cola Bottling, Inc. Resident wealth levels are below average for the county, but roughly even with those of Florida and the U.S. as a whole.
-The City's poverty rate ranges close to 25%, well above the county average.
+The City's poverty rate ranges close to 25%, well above the county's average.